lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 ## A few ideas for more defensive solutions

-Compressing the payload for `PutMetricData` requests is not an absolute guarantee that we won't be exceeding the 40 KB pyaload limit.
+Compressing the payload for `PutMetricData` requests is not an absolute guarantee that we won't be exceeding the 40 KB payload limit.
 Gzip certainly helps, but you might still bump into the limit and have failures in your application.

-If you want to be _failure-proof_™️, here are some ideas that we explored with our colleagues:
+If you want to be _failure-proof_ ™️, here are some ideas that we explored with our colleagues:

   - Optimistic solution: Try the request and catch potential exceptions.
-If you see the `PutMetricData` failed because of the payload being too large, just split all the data in 2 requests.
+If you see the `PutMetricData` failed because the payload is too large, just split all the data into 2 requests.
-  - Pessimistic solution: pre-compute the gzipped payload before sendind the request and if that's bigger than 40 KB, then split the request in 2 parts.
+  - Pessimistic solution: pre-compute the gzipped payload before sending the request and if that's bigger than 40 KB, then split the request into 2 parts.

-The pessimistic solution has the disadvantage that you will be gzipping the payload twice (before you create the request to make sure it's within boundaries and then in your event handler), but it will avoid to send invalid requests upfront.
+The pessimistic solution has the disadvantage that you will be gzipping the payload twice (before you create the request to make sure it's within boundaries and then in your event handler), but it will avoid sending invalid requests upfront.

 Right now, we haven't implemented any of these strategies.
-In our case, these metrics are not business critical and we can afford some failure, so we preferred to keep the code as simple as possible.
+In our case, these metrics are not business-critical and we can afford some sparse failure, so we preferred to keep the code as simple as possible.

 If, later on, we will observe production errors, then it might be worth applying one of these strategies.
-I am more in favour of the optimistic solution, because I expect it will be pretty rare to bump into this limit.
+I am more in favor of the optimistic approach because I expect it will be pretty rare to bump into this limit.

 What do you think, which strategy would you apply?
 Do you have other ideas? let me know that in the comments box below! 😁

 ## Conclusion

-The event system in `boto3` is pretty powerful and it allows you to customise the default behaviour of how clients will send HTTP requests to AWS.
+The event system in `boto3` is pretty powerful and it allows you to customize the default behavior of how clients will send HTTP requests to AWS.

-In this article we saw how that can be useful for inspecting how AWS APIs are actually used or to add additional functionality that isn't supported out of the box (e.g. gzipping the HTTP payload of outgoing requests).
+In this article, we saw how that can be useful for inspecting how AWS APIs are actually used or to add additional functionality that isn't supported out of the box (e.g. gzipping the HTTP payload of outgoing requests).

 If you found this article useful [consider following me on Twitter](https://twitter.com/loige) and feel more than welcome to leave a comment below.
 I'd be really curious to find out what was your use case and if this article helped you out.

 A huge "thank you" goes to my colleague Martin for involving me in this piece of work (and indirectly for dragging me into this rabbit hole 🐇)!

+See you soon! 👋

+### About fourTheorem

-If you want to know more about [fourTheorem](https://www.fourtheorem.com/), we are a team of business focused technologists that deliver.
+If you want to know more about [fourTheorem](https://www.fourtheorem.com/), we are a team of business-focused technologists that deliver.
 We have been helping dozen of companies to get the best out of AWS and we had a lot of fun while doing that.
 If you are curious you can check out some of our [case studies](https://www.fourtheorem.com/case-studies) and our [customer success stories](https://www.fourtheorem.com/customers).

 If you would like to work with us, don't be shy, [we'd love to get in touch with you](https://www.fourtheorem.com/contact)! 🙂

-See you soon! 👋